 Moving A Row Or Column

 Depending on if you’ve picked a row or a column, you can move the information up/down and left/right, respectively.
-Simply select the cells, go to the Edit tab on the top left, and choose the move option within the list.
+Simply select the rows or columns, go to the Edit tab and choose the move option within the list.